fengshuo10/academic-kickstart/content/publication/example - Copy/index.md

 ---
-title: "Testing scenario library generation for connected and automated vehicles, Part I: Methodology"
+title: "Testing Scenario Library Generation for Connected and Automated Vehicles, Part I: Methodology"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here